matjaz99/OpenMp3Player/README.md

 OpenMp3Player
 ===================

-Last stable release: 2.1.1
+Last stable release: 2.2.0

 What is it?
 -------------------
 OpenMp3Player is a web application for playing mp3 files.
-It runs on Apache Tomcat server.
+It runs on Apache Tomcat 7 server.

 Starting
 -------------------
-Change file permissions to 755 for all *.sh files in OpenMp3Player directory (recursively):
+On Linux or OS X you mihgt need to change file permissions to 755 for all *.sh files in OpenMp3Player directory.
+You can do this with single command (recursively):
 $ find OpenMp3Player-2.x.x -name \*.sh -exec chmod 755 {} +

-To start OpenMp3Player on linux execute:
+To start OpenMp3Player on Linux execute:
 $ ./start.sh

 On Windows double click on start.bat.